BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Results and Discussion

 \subsubsection{Standard Transformer Models}

-Table \ref{table:table6} compares BEExformer with full-precision standard transformers having default architectures.
-It also includes six-block variants of these models to evaluate performance at a similar scale as the BEExformer.
-The BEExformer model is 3.22 $\times$ smaller in size and requires 27.58 $\times$ fewer GFLOPs compared to the most optimal full-precision Transformer model listed in the table.
+Table \ref{table:table6} compares BEExformer with full-precision standard transformer models based on the BERT architecture.
+It also includes 6-layer variants of these models to evaluate performance at a similar scale as the BEExformer.
+The BEExformer is 3.22 $\times$ smaller in size and requires 27.58 $\times$ fewer GFLOPs compared to the most optimal full-precision Transformer model listed in the table.
 Despite its efficiency, BEExformer achieves performance comparable to that of full-precision models with their default number of layers.
-Moreover, it outperforms the full-precision models configured with six blocks on SST-2, CoLA, and RTE datasets.
+Moreover, it outperforms 6-layer full-precision models in overall performance and specifically on SST-2, CoLA, and RTE datasets.
 This highlights that the combination of SLFN, BAT and EE in the proposed BEExformer makes it a computationally efficient alternative to conventional transformer models.